 Accounts Receivable: Accounts receivable, if any, consist of application, initial, and closing fees receivable on conduit bond financing programs and reimbursement of expenses from other State Agencies.
-As of June 30, 2020, there were no accounts receivable.

 Due from Other Programs: Due from other programs represents short-term funding by the Authority's Bond Program to other Authority programs until funding is established to reimburse the Bond Program.
 The Authority has not anticipated when the Board Program will be reimbursed, if at all.